“He’s like 70 — what’s the point?”

 But these days, more people over 50 are staying in the workforce.
 Since 2015 the unemployment rate for older workers has declined, thanks to continued demand for their skills and too, thanks to their increasing overall health.
 Boomers who are highly educated and experienced stand a good chance of continuing in their jobs or finding new employment — if they want to keep working.
 The prospects aren’t quite as good for less educated boomers as they enter their retirement years, but as service jobs continue to outpace jobs in manufacturing and the resource sector, their years of experience serve them well.

-Unlike many younger workers, they’ve already spent years working with people, negotiating conflict between coworkers, and finding solutions for customers.
+They have years of experience dealing with people, mediating disputes among coworkers, and coming up with solutions for clients, unlike many younger professionals.
 They can also offer a unique customer service perspective that’s perfect for older customers — instead of condescension, they can approach older customers on equal footing.
 The basic competencies are not only in place, but rock solid — it’s just a matter of learning new skills for new jobs.
 And as Mike Haberman pointed out last month, the future of training will depend on workers who can deeply internalize basic competencies and then quickly build on them to learn new skills.
 Many older workers — to the surprise of many of my fellow millennials — are well prepared for the ongoing transformation of the workplace.
 After all, it’s been changing rapidly, becoming more automated and integrating technology at every level, throughout their whole working lives.

 You Can Teach An Old Dog New Tricks